 - Your Acura dash lights should be on at this point.
 Within 5 seconds of turning on the ignition, press the gas pedal, and keep it pressed for 30 seconds.

 - Turn the car off and restart it.
 There will be no confirmation or beep but at this point, the ECU and transmission have been reset.
 If you are not sure, repeat the procedure one more time.

 This procedure does not work on all Acura vehicles.

 Performing these steps will not cause any side effects if it is not applicable to your model.

-Rember this procedure is carried with the engine turned off, ignition on.
+Rember this procedure is carried out with the engine turned off and the ignition on.
 This method should help make your Acura feel more responsive and hopefully shift better.